Montague Phillips (chemist): Synthesis of sulphapyridine

 The synthesis of sulphapyridine was not planned but rather it was produced opportunistically due to the availability of aminopyridine, a chemical precursor.
 The first sample of sulphapyridine was created by Phillips on 2 November 1937.
-This comprised 10 grammes and was initially recorded in the May & Baker laboratory test log as T693.
+The sample weighed 10 grammes and was initially recorded in the May & Baker laboratory test log as T693.
 The log entry was also initialed by Phillips.
-The final synthesis step, which involved the removal of an acetyl group, was not straightforward.
-The standard technique, using hydrochloric acid, does not work in this particular case.
+The final synthesis step involved the removal of an acetyl group and was not straightforward.
+The standard technique, using hydrochloric acid, did not work in this particular case.
 Instead, Phillips devised a counter-intuitive approach using sodium hydroxide.
 A few grammes of the first sulphapyridine sample were delivered to Whitby for animal testing with the designation M&B 693.

 Sulphapyridine proved effective against pneumococcal, streptococcal, meningococcal, staphylococcal, and gonococcal infections in mice.
-In December 1937 Richard Wien, a researcher at the Pharmacological Society in London undertook toxicity testing with positive results.
+In December 1937 Richard Wien, a researcher at the British Pharmacological Society in London undertook oxicology testing with positive results.
 Several scientists at May & Baker were the first humans to consume the drug and reported no ill effects.
 In March 1938 sulphapyridine was tested on a single hospital patient with advanced pneumonia who subsequently recovered.

 Clinical trials were carried out by Gladys Mary Evans and Wilfrid Fletcher Gaisford, physicians at Dudley Road Hospital in Birmingham.
 Between March and June 1938, 100 patients with lobar pneumonia were treated with sulphapyridine with a mortality rate of 8% versus 27% in the equal sized control group.

 May & Baker industrialised production of the drug and began marketing sulphapyridine in October 1938 under the trade name Dagenan.
-Sulphapyridine became more commonly known as M&B 693 or more simply M&B in most countries, apart from the USA and Canada.
+Sulphapyridine became more commonly known as M&B 693 or more simply M&B in most countries, apart from the United States and Canada.
 It was also introduced and widely used in veterinary medicine.